Want to offer AI governance under your own brand? Explore partnership models →

 How Does Brutor AI Platform Help?

 For an agent like Revenue Sentinel, Brutor manages the skill server-side — stored, versioned, and centrally governed, not scattered across developer machines or chat sessions.
-You define the workflow once, publish an immutable version, and every authorised team in your organisation runs it the same way, every time, through the gateway.
+You define the workflow once, publish an immutable version, and every authorised team in your organization runs it the same way, every time, through the gateway.

 Setting this up in the Brutor AI Platform is straightforward.
-You connect HubSpot and Slack as MCP servers, define the Revenue Sentinel skill — what data to pull, what to analyse, where to send the output, what happens in case of errors — and assign it to your agent along with who can run it.
+You connect HubSpot and Slack as MCP servers, define the Revenue Sentinel skill — what data to pull, what to analyze, where to send the output, what happens in case of errors — and assign it to your agent along with who can run it.
 The gateway then handles execution, guardrails, logging, and budget enforcement automatically.
 No deals slip through unnoticed, no one has to chase a report, and your IT team has full visibility into what the agent accessed and when.

 Let’s summarize how your organization benefits by using Brutor AI Platform to manage Revenue Sentinel (and any other agent you build afterwards…):